German regulator cuts power, gas grid earnings to protect consumers | Headlines

 German regulator cuts power, gas grid earnings to protect consumers

-Germany's federal network agency on Wednesday curbed the permitted return on new infrastructure for power and gas networks in the years to 2029 in a move aimed at protecting consumers from higher energy bills.
+Germany's federal network agency on Wednesday curbed the permitted return on new infrastructure for power and gas networks in the years to 2029 to protect consumers from higher energy bills.

-Operators say they need plenty of money to upgrade gas networks for their future roles in decarbonized energy systems.
-Billions of euros will also go into the wind and solar power production plants in coming years, and this capacity needs hooking up to power grids.
+Operators say they need plenty of money to upgrade gas networks for their future roles in decarbonised energy systems.
+Billions of euros will also go into wind and solar power production plants in coming years, and this capacity needs hooking up to power grids.

+EnBW, which operates power and gas grids mainly in Baden Wuerttemberg state, said the move would undermine the speed of renewable power expansion and the re-purposing of gas infrastructure at a time when they should be sped up.
+The company may take legal action after studying the 53-page document more closely, board member Dirk Guesewell said.

 Some analysts had supported the operators' views, while others have said big institutional investors would still be happy with a lower outcome as the German grids deliver steady income streams.